 Each time you email your RV manufacturer about each warranty claim, keep it within the original email by ‘reply all’ to keep your correspondence all in one place.
-I always CC and/or BCC to another one of our email addresses just in case.
+Reiterating, we always CC and/or BCC to another one of our email addresses just in case.

-What happens when my RV warranty claims are approved?
+What happens after your RV warranty claim is approved?

 Once your warranty claim has been processed and approved by the RV manufacturer, you will then be directed to go where your RV manufacturer wants your RV repaired.

-Now, while I mentioned that you will, most likely, go through your RV dealership to complete your repairs, there may be a different circumstance where you may need (or want) your RV warranty repairs completed at the actual RV manufacturer’s service center versus your home dealership.
+I mentioned that you will most likely go through your RV dealership to complete your repairs.
+However, there may be a different circumstance where you may need (or want) your RV warranty repairs completed at the actual RV manufacturer’s service center versus your home dealership.

 Exceptions or circumstances may be for reason of cost on behalf of the RV manufacturer, having qualified specialists working on particular RV components, or the timing of the repair.

-For example, when we owned both our Heartland toy hauler and fifth wheel, we took our RVs to the Heartland Retail Service Center in Elkhart, Indiana.
-Reason being is we were full-time RVers with no real home dealership.
-But do know, we had to have permission to have our service completed there.
+For example, when we owned our Heartland toy hauler and fifth wheel, we took our RVs to the Heartland Retail Service Center in Elkhart, Indiana.
+Reason being, we were full-time RVers with no home dealership.

 Again, as full-time RVers like us, you may have a unique situation of how you handle our warranty service location.

-What happens if my RV warranty claim is denied or disapproved?
+What happens if your RV warranty claim is denied or disapproved?

 Side note, if your RV warranty claim is denied, it may be because it doesn’t fall under the ramifications of fitting into the actual warranty.
 Wear and tear beyond the RV manufacturer’s dictation will not be covered.

-Where do I take my RV in for warranty service and repairs?
+Where do you take your RV in for warranty service and repairs?